-Here are some of the rules I learned to put into place after I spent a few months flailing in the same chaotic mess-making that happens to some of us work-at-home types.
+Here are some of the rules I learned to put into place after I spent a few months flailing in the same chaotic mess-making that happens to some when striving for work from home balance.

 I guarantee you, every time I’ve set aside one weekend day to clean and one to work, the work day is always spent blowing past any monetary and deadline goals I’ve set.
 Every single time, I meet the goal then go beyond it with another 20-50% more work.
 It’s so productive, and I think it’s because I get so clear-headed in thinking while I get my place tidy the day before.

 5. If you’re not alone, don’t do it alone.

 If you live with others, enlist them to help.
 Set a block of time aside weekly where everyone throws themselves at the chaos for two or three hours.
 This goes for children too.
 It’s amazing what happens when the whole team focuses on a goal.